-For clinical trials, hypnotherapy has been tested against other therapies, counselling and no help at all.
+For clinical trials, hypnotherapy has been tested against other therapies, counselling, and no help at all.

 A 2010 review of the evidence by the Cochrane Collaboration concluded that although it is possible that hypnotherapy may be as effective as special quit smoking counselling, there is not enough solid evidence to be sure of this.

 Hypnosis is defined as an altered state of awareness in which you appear to be asleep or in a trance.
 Clinical hypnosis may be used to treat certain physical or psychological problems.
-For instance, it is frequently used to in an effort help patients control pain.
-It is also used in a wide range of other conditions such as weight issues, speech disorders and addiction problems.
+For instance, it is frequently used to in an effort to help patients control pain.
+It is also used in a wide range of other conditions such as weight issues, speech disorders, and addiction problems.

 There is debate about how hypnosis works.
 Some people believe that when you are hypnotised, you relax and concentrate more and are more willing to listen to suggestions - such as giving up smoking, for example.